-If you love to cook and eat spicy food, you might have experienced this so called hot pepper hands (as I am sure, I am not the only one who has suffered from this) at least once.
+If you love to cook and eat spicy food, you might have experienced this so called hot chile peppers hands or jalapeno skin burn (as I am sure, I am not the only one who has suffered from this) at least once.
 When you chop some hot peppers like : Jalapeño or Habanero or those tiny extra hot Thai Peppers, the burn effect on your hands excruciating, and that is because of the oils in the peppers.
 These peppers contain Capsaicin, which is the main ingredient in pepper spray.
 Capsaicin is the main oil that is present in all chillies, which is the culprit for causing the burns on your fingers.
 There are several homemade methods to take off that sensation from your hands, but, before you take it off, make sure you don’t touch your eyes, or it is going to be a horrible experience.

-Many web sites or people just recommend to wash your hands or put them in cold water, etc. I would recommend using gloves before handling spicy peppers, but if you are reading this it means you are already suffering from that burn sensation on your hands, so here are some methods to get it off your hands that are know to give a quick relief for this itch and pain:
+Many web sites or people just recommend to wash your hands, wear gloves or put them in cold water, etc. I would recommend using gloves before handling spicy peppers, but if you are reading this it means you are already suffering from that burn sensation on your hands, so here are some methods to get it off your hands that are know to give a quick relief for this itch and pain:

 1. Milk or Yogurt